 Community Total No. of Parcels Potential No. of Units

-Alamo 15 335
+Alamo 18 354

-Bay Point 142 2,963
+Bay Point 136 2,391

-Bay View 5 969
+Bay View 4 202

 Byron 2 184

 Clyde 1 1

-Contra Costa Centre 6 458
+Contra Costa Centre 4 104

 Crockett 17 21

 Discovery Bay 4 494

 East Richmond Heights 5 50

-El Sobrante 103 1,180
+El Sobrante 109 1,189

-Montalvin Manor 3 240
+Montalvin Manor 5 854

-North Richmond 134 544
+North Richmond 134 540

-Pacheco 7 113
+Pacheco 7 73

-Pleasant Hill (unincorporated) 2 8
+Pleasant Hill (unincorporated) 2 6

-Reliez Valley 1 1
+Reliez Valley 5 5

 Rodeo 26 250

 San Pablo 1 18

-Saranap 1 1
+Saranap 199 8

 Tara Hills 2 20

-Vine Hill 30 430
+Vine Hill 31 493

-Walnut Creek (unincorporated) 22 978
+Walnut Creek (unincorporated) 24 1,023

-Total: 529 9,258
+Total: 546 8,495

-Source: Contra Costa County 2022
+Source: Contra Costa County 2023

-Small and Large Sites
+Small Sites

 Some of the sites included in the sites inventory to address the lowerincome RHNA consist of multiple parcels, some of which are smaller than 0.5 acres, and some sites included are one parcel that is smaller than 0.5 acres.
 Only sites that correspond to a similar track record of development under the same owner or those with strong potential for parcel assemblage or consolidation due to owner interest and/or common ownership have been included in the inventory to address the lower-income RHNA. (see Appendix A sites exhibits).
 A successful example (214 Center in Pacheco) of projects containing multifamily housing on a parcel smaller than 0.5 acres has been included in Table 6-59.
 The County has also included Action HE-A5.5 to encourage and facilitate parcel assemblage.
-One example of small parcels being consolidated into a larger project is the recently approved Orbisonia Village project.
-The Orbisonia Village project is an assemblage of 45 distinct parcels for the purpose of developing a three-phase 384-unit primarily affordable housing development with a County Library and some commercial.
-The entitlements and development agreements were completed in 2022 and construction is expected to begin in 2024.
+Examples of small parcels being consolidated into a larger project are below: